 If ignored, the courts will be forced to accept the allegations as true and will impose the appropriate presumptions.
 You may wish to consult with an experienced family law attorney, maybe even one with a background in criminal law, who can advise you on how best to proceed.

-How Does an Individual File for a Domestic Violence Presumption?
+How does an Individual File for a Domestic Violence Presumption?

 Typically, the accusing parent will seek what is called a “temporary restraining order” from the court.
 Temporary restraining orders do not require as much notice as a regular custody order.
 As a result, they are often awarded by default.
 This is because the accused parent may not have enough advance notice to make arrangements to appear in court to fight the allegations.